Wolfernio/MarkovChainsGenerator/README.md

 dog -> [the -> 2]
 cat -> []
 ```
-A simple roulette selection on `the` gives me a two thirds chance that the next word produces is `dog`, and a one third chance it'll be `cat`.
+A simple roulette selection on `the` gives me a two thirds chance that the next word produced is `dog`, and a one third chance it'll be `cat`.
 A totally random word is chosen to start, then this selection is repeated over and over again.

 Commas and full stops are treated as words too.